Connecting First Foods and conservation

 Since the early days of Conservation Northwest, Indigenous peoples have been vital partners in our work.
 We support Indigenous Rights and Title, including the treaty rights of these sovereign nations.

-As we strengthen our relationships with our tribal and First Nations partners, we’re making conscious efforts to educate ourselves on tribal sovereignty, including attending a Treaty Rights 101 training with the Tulalip Tribes, and integrating TEK within our program work.
+As we strengthen our relationships with our tribal and First Nations partners, we’re making conscious efforts to educate ourselves on tribal sovereignty, including attending a Treaty Rights 101 training with the Tulalip Tribes (learn more in this handout on supporting Treaty Rights and Tribal Lifeways), and integrating TEK within our program work.

 First Foods Symposium